aziz-usenov1/AWS-Use-Case/README.md

 ## Web Scraping

 This is not an usual practice but I decided to scrape each piece of news separately to get individual **.txt** files.
 This way I can use Amazon S3 as my main storage instead of using the VS code environment.
 I could also process the data directly from the website and apply necessary manipulations but this time the focus on practicing cloud storage and manage data easily.
-Overall, In total, I scraped _4 news_ and generated 4 .txt files with the news content.
+Overall, In total, I scraped _4 news_ and generated _4 **.txt files**_ with the news content.
 These files contain text in the original language, i.e. Enlgish and Deutsch and ready for further analysis.

 **Extracting news content**

 The following code snippet is used for scraping both website adjusted for the url and selector:

-1. Connecting to a website:
+**1. Connecting to a website:**

 ```
 print("🌐 Attempting to access webpage without headers...")